48Hudson_sm.gif

 c.
 1759 • Radliff

-The next owner was John L. Radliff, often called Radley.
-John is believed to have purchased the home shortly after his marriage in December 1759 to Elizabeth Wilkinson.
-John was a cordwainer who ran his shoemaking business at 48 Hudson.
+The next owner was Johannes Lambert.
+Radliff, often called John Radley.
+Johannes purchased 48 Hudson Avenue sometime before 1754.
+The 1754 census by the British government identified the house under his ownership as a possible location to house soldiers.
+In 1759, he married Elizabeth Wilkinson.
+Johannes was a cordwainer who ran his shoemaking business at 48 Hudson.
 The area was quickly becoming an informal “shoe and leather goods district” with other shoemakers residing there in the 18th century.
 Nineteenth century maps show many leather goods related businesses in the neighborhood as well.

 “John Lambert Radcliff” was noted to have been in the Albany County militia and received a tax emption for his service during the Revolution.
 It is was noted he fought in the battle of Ticonderoga.